-If you’re worried because tests show that you have a lung nodule, keep in mind that the vast majority of pulmonary nodules are not cancerous.
-In fact, only three or four in 100 of these small growths are cancerous.
+If you’re worried because tests show that you have a lung nodule, keep in mind that the vast majority of pulmonary nodules aren’t cancerous.
+In fact, only 3 or 4 in 100 of these small growths are cancerous.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, it is important to follow up on it, because lung cancer remains the leading cause of cancer deaths for both men and women in the United States.
-The disease takes more lives than breast, prostate, colorectal and pancreatic cancers combined.
+But it’s important to follow up on it because lung cancer remains the leading cause of cancer deaths for both men and women in the United States.
+The disease takes more lives than colon, breast and prostate cancers combined.

-And, while smoking cigarettes is the most common risk factor for developing lung cancer, 25 percent of all cases worldwide are found in people who have never smoked.
+And, while smoking cigarettes is the most common risk factor for developing lung cancer, 25% of all cases worldwide are found in people who have never smoked.

 Here’s what you need to know about early detection and screening — the key to allowing doctors to identify and treat a nodule that is cancerous in its early stages.

 Lung nodules are soft-tissue lesions that can be either rounded or irregular in shape.
-A nodule is defined as a lesion measuring 3 centimeters or smaller in diameter, says pulmonary medicine specialist Louis Lam, MD.
+A nodule is defined as a lesion measuring 3 centimeters or smaller in diameter, says lung specialist Louis Lam, MD.
 (Anything larger than 3 centimeters is considered as a mass.)